ChristopherTrimboli/ChristopherTrimboli/README.md

-Metaverse builder.
-Techno-homesteader.

-6 years of coding experience in startups and open source web2/3 projects + 3 years of university computer science.
+6 years of development experience + 3 years of university computer science.

 Here to code and make friends.